 1. Seek The New Racing Line

 When rain pours down, the previous racing line with its rubber-laid visibility will be more harm than good to follow.
 I can’t give you a definitive answer for where the new racing line will be when the track is wet, so that falls down to practice and some trial and error!
-Try to follow faster drivers to learn the new line, and otherwise stay off the rubbered-in line and you’ll do great.
+Try to follow faster drivers to learn the new line, and otherwise stay off the rubbered-in line.

 2. Steer With Confidence